 Much as Conservation of the Reserve is taken seriously, it still faces several threats including rebel activities and poaching which generally threaten the extraordinary wildlife and their habitats.

 - Garamba National Park

-Garamba National Park is a haven to some of Africa’s most wonderful species of game like the elephants, spotted hyenas, white rhinos, Hippos, chimpanzees, Congo giraffes and lions.
-However due to poaching, less than 50 white rhinos remain in the Park making this park one of the most endangered Conservation Areas in Africa.
+Garamba National Park is a haven for some of Africa’s most wonderful species of game like elephants, spotted hyenas, white rhinos, Hippos, chimpanzees, Congo giraffes, and lions.
+However, due to poaching, less than 50 white rhinos remain in the Park making this park one of the most endangered Conservation Areas in Africa.